isaacnmm/pestpolicy-hugo2XX/content/posts/best-motherboard-for-i5-6600k/index.md

 ###  **4. Chip-set support**

 Determine the type of chip-set that is on your motherboard.
 However, you should not that the chip-set is not replaceable.
 Therefore, consider checking reviews on the type of chip-set on the motherboard to determine its usefulness or your desired gaming purposes.
-You can check motherboard reputation on sites like [Motherboards. org](http://www.motherboards. org).
-Also, consider the motherboard compatibility with different operating systems.
+You can check motherboard reputation on sites like [Motherboards. org](http://www.motherboards.org).Also, consider the motherboard compatibility with different operating systems.

 ###  **5. On-Board**** Attributes. **